 Our goals are to help our clients maintain their health and dignity and preserve the integrity of their families through the provision of culturally appropriate, home-delivered meals, nutrition education, and other community programs.

 Community Servings offers nutrition education for individuals in the community who are nutritionally vulnerable and for clients who are no longer in need of our delivered meals.
 Led by our nutrition team, our classes teach clients and community members how to maintain and improve their health through the food choices they make and techniques they use to prepare food at home.
-This year, we will host 90 nutrition education classes with 1,125 attendees.Learn More
+Last year, we hosted 90 nutrition education classes with 1,230 attendees.Learn More

 The Community Servings Teaching Kitchen offers a 12-week food service job-training program, focused on those with barriers to employment.
 Trainees learn basic cooking skills, life skills, food sanitation and receive job placement support.
 Most importantly, trainees build their self-confidence as they work alongside our staff to help us prepare and deliver meals to the critically ill, giving their job-training experience purpose, and connecting them to the communities in which they live.
 This year our Teaching Kitchen program will serve 40 trainees.learn more